kaiknox/ShardSafe/README.md

 - [ ] **File deletion:** Add a "delete" button next to each file to remove it directly from local storage.
 - [ ] **Persistent sessions:** Make the external key persistent so it is retained when resuming the same session.
 - [ ] **Copy public address:** Add a button in the devices section to easily copy your own public address/key for quick sharing.
+- [ ] **Add an ack button:** Add a button that shows you which devices on your list are currently operational.
+(A protocol already exists for this; you just need to implement the button)